-If a waste is deemed hazardous it must be collected and disposed of in the hazardous waste glass bottles (for liquids) or plastic jars (for solids) that are located in the waste station hood (west wall).
-In order to comply with government regulations, the contents of hazardous waste containers must be known as accurately as possible.
+If a waste is deemed hazardous it must be collected and disposed of in the hazardous waste glass bottles (for liquids) or wide-mouthed plastic jars (for solids) that are located in the waste station hood (west wall).
+In order to comply with government regulations, the contents of hazardous waste containers must be known as practically possible.
 Therefore, it is important that each student dispose of their waste in the correct containers.
 Each container should be ONE phase (a single miscible solution with not suspended solids or solid waste with no standing liquid) and the contents should be compliant with the label on that container.
 The categories are:

-- a) Organic Waste (including solvents, liquids, oils, and dissolved organic solids) - Note: "NOS" means not otherwise specified and small amounts of things such as CDCl3 from NMR samples or solutes dissolved in acetone while cleaning glassware. - b) Hazardous Solid Waste (silica gel, filter paper, Celite filter aid, sand, pipets containing Celite or silica gel, MgSO4 and Na2SO4 drying agents that are contaminated with organics).
+- a) Organic Waste (including solvents, liquids, oils, and dissolved organic solids)

+Note: "NOS" means not otherwise specified and small amounts of things such as CDCl3 from NMR samples or solutes dissolved in acetone while cleaning (not drying) glassware. - b) Hazardous Solid Waste (silica gel, filter paper, Celite filter aid, sand, pipets containing Celite or silica gel, MgSO4 and Na2SO4 drying agents that are contaminated with organics).

-Because heavy metals should be treated as a separate category, we will also have a waste container dedicated to palladium-containing solids - specifically, we will be using Pd/C and Pd-containing catalysts in two of the experiments.
+Because heavy metals should be treated as a separate category, we will also have a waste container dedicated to palladium-containing solids - specifically, we will be using Pd/C and Pd-containing catalysts in two experiments.

-Procedure for Disposing of Liquid Organic Hazardous Waste - First, pour the organic liquid from your glass vessel into the designated waste container.
-Then use a minimum amount of acetone (acetone squirt bottles are available near the waste containers) to rinse the surface and aid in the transfer of residual organics from the glassware.
+Procedure for Disposing of Liquid Organic Hazardous Waste - First, pour the organic liquid from your glass vessel into the designated waste container in the hood; use the plastic funnel.
+Then use a minimum amount of acetone (acetone squirt bottles are available and should be kept near the waste containers) to rinse the surface and aid in the transfer of residual organics from the glassware.
 Return to your bench and use soap, water, and a scrub brush to finish the cleaning.
 Allow the glassware to dry until the next lab period.
-When you leave the waste station, cap all of the waste containers you have used unless there is a student immediately behind you ready to dispose of their waste.
-It is recommended that you screw on the cap loosely so that any unanticipated build up of pressure (e.g., gas evolution of solvent volatilization) can naturally be released.
+Before you leave the waste station, cap the waste container you have used unless there is a student immediately behind you ready to dispose of their waste.
+It is recommended that you screw on the cap loosely so that any unanticipated build up of pressure (e.g., gas evolution) can naturally be released.
 It is state and federal regulation that all chemical waste containers in research and teaching labs be capped when not in use so as to minimize release of vapors to the atmosphere.
-Our teaching labs are sometimes inspected and the government (e.g., OSHA or Hennepin

-County inspectors) has issued fines to departments for each bottle left open.
-Watch the video (url above) to review these procedures.
+Our teaching labs are sometimes inspected and the government (e.g., OSHA or Hennepin County inspectors) has issued fines to departments for each bottle left open.
+Watch the video (url link in blue above) to review these procedures.